DibbleJ/Mission-to-Mars/README.md

 # Mission-to-Mars

 # Overview
-  The purpose of this analysis is to collect information about Mars, store it in a mongo database, and display it for other in a Flask app.
+  The purpose of this analysis is to collect information about Mars, store it in a mongo database, and display it in a Flask app.
 The information is collected from a number of different sites listed below:
   - Mars News is from https://redplanetscience.com/.
   - The Featured Image is from https://spaceimages-mars.com.
   - The Mars Facts are from https://galaxyfacts-mars.com.